 Option 2

-Another way of creating a chart is through GWI Spark (find out more about GWI Spark here).
-Start by submitting a prompt and select “Explore insight”, where a mini chart preview will appear, then select “View full chart”.
+Start by submitting a prompt and click on the insight, where a mini chart preview will appear, then select “View full chart”.

 As a Free or Plus user: